Laura Kieler: Biography

 Her later works occasionally made references to Ibsen, including her 1890 play Mænd af Ære, which first played at the Casino Theater in Copenhagen.
-The play featured the plight of a woman who, in a fraught relationship, was exploited by her husband for writing material in a manner reminiscent of her own previous struggle.
+The play featured the plight of a woman who, in a fraught relationship, was exploited by her lover for writing material in a manner reminiscent of her own previous struggle.
 The intro to her book Silhouetter also features a personal account of her conflicted relationship with Ibsen.
 Later still, she withdrew from more personally-informed novels, and made a living writing historical and religious books.
+In total, she wrote approximately 30 literary works in addition to her being an avid debater in several women's organization journals.
+There were two topics in particular that Kieler devoted herself to: oppressed ethnic minorities and the position of women.
+She had a street named after her in Bratislava due to her interest in Slovakia's problems surrounding these topics.
+She supported the women's cause through her publishing of articles and lectures and was even a delegate at the International Women's Congress in Chicago for Denmark in 1893 as well as a co-editor of the exhibition's celebratory publication.
+She dedicated her time to over 1,000 lectures focused on South Jutland and the oppression of those who live there.